 1100 H Street NW, 3rd floor

 Founded in 1966, NOW is the largest feminist organization in the United States.
 "An important element of our program is comprehensive leadership training."
-Interns have "frequent opportunities to organize and attend Congressional and U.S. Supreme court hearings, press conference, demonstrations and rallies" as well as "training in our successful, time-honored grassroots organizing including workshops on campus organizing, coalition building and networking."
+Interns have "frequent opportunities to organize and attend Congressional and U.S. Supreme Court hearings, press conferences, demonstrations, and rallies," as well as "training in our successful, time-honored grassroots organizing, including workshops, on-campus organizing, coalition building, and networking."